queso-fuego/UEFI-GPT-image-creator/README.md

 Windows: `write_gpt [image_name]` \
 Linux/BSD: `./write_gpt [image_name]`

-This will write a new image file with the default name 'test.img'.
+This will write a new image file with the default name `test.img`.

 ### Expanded:
 ```console